sidbdri/LAB-AID/README.md

 For more details, please see [our preprint](https://www.biorxiv.org/content/10.1101/763318v4).

 ## Installation
 LAB-AID is an [R Shiny](https://shiny.rstudio.com/) application.
 It can be run through [R Studio](https://www.rstudio.com/) locally, hosted via [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/) or run from a [Docker](https://www.docker.com) image.
 It is also possible to deploy the application to [shinyapps.io](https://www.shinyapps.io/).
+In the latter three cases, you will access the LAB-AID application through a web browser.

 ### Local installation via RStudio

 The application can be run on your computer locally via RStudio.
-Simply download all files from the repository and execute the following command in RStudio, replacing PATH with the path to the folder the files have been saved in.
+First, please follow the instructions [here](https://posit.co/download/rstudio-desktop/) to download and install R and RStudio Desktop, if you do not already have these.
+Then download all files from the LAB-AID repository (for example, by clicking the green 'Code' button at the top of this page, selecting 'Download ZIP', and uncompressing the downloaded ZIP file).
+Finally, execute the following command in the [RStudio console pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html), replacing ```PATH``` with the path to the folder the repository files have been saved in.

 ```
 shiny::runApp(appDir = 'PATH')
 ```
-Alternatively, you can open scripts ui.R or server.R (or both) in RStudio, and press the 'Run App' button in the top right corner.
+Alternatively, you can open the files ```ui.R``` or ```server.R``` (or both) in RStudio, and press the 'Run App' button in the top right corner of the [RStudio source pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).

-Make sure your R session has all the required packages installed (see below for the full list of required packages).
+Make sure your R session has all the required packages installed (see [below](#r-versions-and-required-r-packages) for the full list of required packages).

-### Installation via Shiny Server
-If you have access to a Shiny Server, all that is required is to download the repository into the directory containing Shiny applications.
-Make sure the R installation that the Shiny Server is using has all the required packages installed, and that the Shiny Server has sufficient privileges to read and write files within the application directory.

 ### Installation via Docker image

 LAB-AID [Docker](https://www.docker.com) image is hosted on [Docker hub](https://hub.docker.com/repository/docker/zkozic/lab-aid).
 Please refer to [Docker documentation](https://docs.docker.com/get-docker/) for instructions on how to setup Docker on your system.
 The image can be downloaded and run by executing the following command:
 ```